CurtisDS/minified-civitai/README.md

 This is my personal script and was not created with the intent on publishing but after request I have shared it.
 It relies on Civitai not altering their website and may stop functioning at any time. **Use this script at your own risk, you bear all responsibility for using it.**

+Also note that the html files use an experimental CSS feature for displaying user comments that is only available on FireFox and you need to specifically opt into in order to use.
+It's called [masonry layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Masonry_Layout).
+If you do not opt into using this feature or use a different browser the user comments on the page will have gaps between them.

 # Usage
-A recommended example using `4201` and `4384` as example model pages you would like to download (`-p` is used to output which model it is working on downloading):
+A recommended example using `4201` and `4384` as example model pages you would like to download (`-p` is used to output which model it is working on downloading while the script is running):

 ```shell
 python get.py 4201 4384 -p